AbsaOSS/generate-release-notes/README.md

 - **Required**: Yes

 ### `chapters`
-- **Description**: A JSON string defining chapters and corresponding labels for categorization.
+- **Description**: An Yaml array defining chapters and corresponding labels for categorization.
 Each chapter should have a title and a label matching your GitHub issues and PRs.
 - **Required**: Yes

 ### `row-format-issue`